xliu59/Image-Semantic-Segmentation/README.md

 a. rewrite the network, the previous one cannot be extended to FCN16 or FCN8<br />
 b. add normalization after totensor()<br />
 c. change the image size to 224 as this is the size works best for vgg?
 NOT SURE!!!<br />
-d. loss is saved as txt files automatially, such as 32_trainingloss.txt 16_trainingloss_16.txt.
+d. loss is saved as txt files automatially, such as 32_trainingloss.txt 16_trainingloss_16.txt.<br />
+e.
+Change the final upsampling layer, seems to work fine!